 At Twitter, Objectives and key results were used as a tool to measure progress, communicate with other teams in the organization and exhibit to the authorities the objective to be accomplished.

 LinkedIn was the next organization in line to adopt the quarterly OKR cycle.
 Doing so led the higher-ups to constantly be abreast of the company’s progress.
 This resulted in them adopting suitable strategies to address issues that arose.

 Bill Gates suggested OKRs for everyone who really wanted to become a better manager.
 By using it as a tool to motivate employees to excel at work and improve performance, OKRs had a profound impact on Microsoft’s management style.
 Even today, Microsoft achieves better results and executes strategies more efficiently through this goal-setting methodology.

-From all these examples, it is clear that OKRs make their mark in organizational success.
+From all these OKR examples, it is clear that Objectives and key results make their mark in organizational success.
 By measuring what really matters, this framework contributes to long-term company success by aligning purpose, vision and mission.
-Some other companies using OKRs are Gap, GoPro, Spotify, LG, Dropbox, Samsung, Uber, Yahoo etc.
+Some other companies using OKRs are Gap, GoPro, Spotify, LG, Dropbox, Samsung, Uber, Yahoo etc

 Are OKRs related to compensation?

 Although OKRs bring out the best in employees that could result in compensation or an incentive, the goal of OKRs isn’t to achieve monetary gains.
 It is to excel as a person, an employee and a human being at work.